 A relative survival rate helps give an idea of how long a person with a particular condition may live after receiving a diagnosis in comparison with people without the condition.

 For example, if the 5-year relative survival rate is 70%, it means a person with the condition is 70% as likely to live for 5 years as someone without the condition.

 It is important to remember that these figures are estimates.
+With early diagnosis and treatment, a person’s outlook is more positive.
 A person can consult a healthcare professional about how their condition is going to affect them.

 This article discusses stomach cancer survival rates based on cancer stage, age, and other factors.

 According to SEER, the 5-year relative survival rate for people with stomach cancer is

 Data from the World Health Organization (WHO) indicates that stomach cancer, or gastric cancer, caused

 The cancer stage at diagnosis refers to the extent of the cancer in the body.
 It helps doctors determine the treatment options and has a strong influence on the survival rate.